vsTerminus/Discord-NP/README.md

 - [Mojo::Discord](https://github.com/vsTerminus/Net-Discord) (For connecting to Discord)
 - [Mojo::WebService::LastFM](https://github.com/vsTerminus/Net-Async-LastFM) (For a non-blocking connection to Last.FM)

-For me it was as simple as making symlinks to the Async and Net-Discord directories in ~/perl5/lib/perl5/Net/
+For me it was as simple as making symlinks to the module directories in ~/perl5/lib/perl5/Net/

-    - ln -s /path/to/Net-Async-LastFM/lib/Net/Async ~/perl5/lib/perl5/Net/Async
+    - ln -s /path/to/Mojo-WebService-LastFM/lib/Mojo/WebService ~/perl5/lib/perl5/Mojo/WebService
-    - ln -s /path/to/Net-Discord/lib/Net/Discord ~/perl5/lib/perl5/Net/Discord
+    - ln -s /path/to/Mojo-Discord/lib/Mojo/Discord ~/perl5/lib/perl5/Mojo/Discord
-    - ln -s /path/to/Net-Discord/lib/Net/Discord.pm ~/perl5/lib/perl5/Net/Discord.pm
+    - ln -s /path/to/Mojo-Discord/lib/Mojo/Discord.pm ~/perl5/lib/perl5/Mojo/Discord.pm

 If you don't have a user lib you'll need to do this into your system perl lib directory as root instead.